EoinDavey/Setanta-site/app/tut/outline.md

 }
 ```

+This creates an action called `Simple`, that will create an object from the `Simple` outline and
+return it.

-We can then make an object from the "`Simple`" outline by calling an action called "`Simple`" like
+We can then make an object from the "`Simple`" outline by calling `Simple` like so:
-so:

 ```{.setanta .numberLines}
 >-- New outline with no actions